K-Kraak/android_amro/README.md

 The first launch fetches up to 100 trending movies from TMDB.
 Room is the source of truth.
 Search, genre filtering and sorting operate locally over the stored provider/locale-specific catalog.

 ## Architecture
-`domain:movie` is framework-free. `application:movie` intentionally exposes `PagingData` and owns repository contracts, use cases and freshness policy. `data:movie` implements provider-aware persistence and the TMDB provider. `feature:trending` owns presentation.
+`domain:movie` is framework-free.
+`application:movie` intentionally exposes `PagingData` and owns repository contracts, use cases and freshness policy.
+`data:movie` implements provider-aware persistence and the TMDB provider.
+`feature:trending` owns presentation for the Trending page.
+`feature:details` owns presentation for the Details page.

 See `docs/architecture` for relevant ADRs.